We Love Us

 Historically, the 46ers had gathered information and recognized the contributions of the Trail Crew in terms of hours.
 Those hours were recognized with patches according to how many hours they had accumulated; i.e., 46, 146, 346, 546, 746, and 1046.
 Other volunteer contributions such as those serving as Directors, Committee Chairs, and other elected and appointed positions had never been asked to track the hours they spent/accumulated in conducting that work.
 Those elected and appointed volunteers readily agreed to assist the organization with no expectation of earning any hours or other accolades.
 The Founders Award was established as a way in which historically these persons had been acknowledged.

-As volunteer projects expanded, with the addition of the Outdoor Skills Workshop, Trailhead Stewards, Adopt-A-Highway, Herd Path Maintenance, and Correspondents, the eligibility for volunteer service hours (VSH) expanded.
+As volunteer projects expanded, with the addition of the Outdoor Skills Workshop, Trailhead Stewards, Adopt-A-Highway, Herd Path Maintenance, LNT Educators, and Correspondents, the eligibility for volunteer service hours (VSH) expanded.
 However, the Founders’ Award was not given appropriate timely attention and updating.

 This need led to the melding of the Recognition Committee (who had developed the current Volunteer Service Hours protocols) with the Founders’ Award Committee.
 This joint group undertook the task to reform the criteria for the Founders’ Award, or develop something new.